How To Improve As Enhancement Shaman — Dragonflight 10.2

 Knowing How to Sim Yourself

-It is challenging to optimize your character without first accurately using Raidbots to sim your own character to identify a fixed start point.
-This will allow you to quickly identify the ideal gear choices you have available to equip, and due to the variables of different gear interacting with each other (and the War/Titanforging system causing unpredictability) should be the go-to tool to decide what you use.
+It is challenging to optimize your character without first accurately using Raidbots to sim your own character to identify a fixed starting point.
+This will allow you to quickly identify the ideal gear choices you have available to equip, and due to the variables of different gear interacting with each other should be the go-to tool to decide what you use.

 On top of this, simming is now very easy, with no need to understand SimulationCraft APLs or installation yourself.
 All you will need is the in-game SimulationCraft AddOn and the Raidbots website.
 Below is a video on how to sim your character using the website.